-Thank you for joining me and Bryan Schnedeker of Next Step Test Prep today, as we discuss whether the MCAT is really getting harder or not.
-A common thing I see on many social media posts and even emails is people walking out of the MCAT just totally destroyed.
-They think it’s the hardest thing they’ve ever seen.
-They think it’s so much harder than the practice tests.
+A common thing I see in many social media posts and even in emails to me directly is people walking out of the MCAT just totally destroyed.
+They think it was so much harder than the practice tests.
 Today Bryan and I will address this question.

 [02:00] Is the MCAT Getting Harder?

-Although students tend to panic, this assessment is basically true.
-The AAMC made it clear that there’s an emphasis on the ability to get through a reading passage from taken from an actual primary research journal.
-And not from a textbook, a summary, or a lab guide.
-So the article is cut down into MCAT passages.Getting accustomed to reading primary research articles is super intimidating and can be hard for students.Click To Tweet
+Although students tend to panic, the AAMC has made it clear that there’s an emphasis on the ability to get through reading passages taken from actual primary research journals, not just from textbooks or lab guides.
+So actually primary research articles are cut down into MCAT passages.Getting accustomed to reading primary research articles is super intimidating and can be hard for students.Click To Tweet

 [04:23] The No Part of the Answer

-Bryan illustrates two things in the MCAT that haven’t changed at all.
-First, the questions haven’t changed in terms of the difficulty level, the depth of analysis, the breadth of content required.
+The actual questions on the MCAT haven’t changed in terms of the difficulty level, the depth of analysis, or the breadth of content required.

 Remember that the MCAT is not a curved test like in your college classes.
 Instead, they’re equated.
-The AAMC essentially does a “curving” against the difficulty of the test form across 20,000 test takers.
-And it’s not curved against the 20 kids in the room.
+The AAMC essentially does a “curving” against the difficulty of the test from across 20,000 test takers.
+It’s not curved against the 20 kids in the room with you.

-I want to add that those types of passages are so hard to read.
-Even as a physician, reading journals is hard because they’re written in a very scientific way.
-There’s actually big move in the scientific community to get out of that trend and start writing journal articles in a way that more people can readily read them and understand them.
+Even as a physician, reading scientific journals is hard because they’re written in a very scientific way.
+There’s actually big move in the scientific community to get out of that trend and start writing journal articles in a way that more people can read and understand them.

-Just because one test or the AAMC section bank happens to be light in Physics doesn’t mean you can blow it off.
+Just because one practice test or the AAMC section bank happens to be light in physics doesn’t mean you can blow off physics as a whole.
 You really have to start from a broad-based review of everything that’s on the MCAT.

 [10:34] It’s Not the Same for Everybody

 The same goes for hearing your friend’s perspectives as they walk out of the MCAT.
-What they had on their test might not be what you have on your test.
+What they had on their test might not be what you had on your test.

 [11:11] Next Step Test Prep

-Lastly, check out Next Step Test Prep.
+Be sure to check out Next Step Test Prep.
 Their one-on-one tutoring is tailored to what you specifically need in the time frame you need.
-They also have an online class with over 100 video hours as well as access to all their practice tests, AAMC material, to all of their books, and ten live office hours every week.
-Priced at only $1,300.
-Use the promo code MCATPOD to save some money on all of their services.
+They also have an online class with over 100 video hours, as well as access to all their practice tests, AAMC material, all of their books, and ten live office hours every week.
+Check it out here!

 Listen to Other Episodes